 So it pays to know what can be classified as your COGS.
 And the formula for determining COGS is found in §471 USC, otherwise known as the inventory costing regulation, which is to say, the costs that went into a product before it was an inventoriable cost.
 The gross receipts less any COGS adjustment gives us the gross income, also known as the taxable income, wherein it becomes subject to IRC 280E and the lack of allowable deductions.

 If your cannabis business is facing back taxes, audit, or has a dispute with the IRS, call cannabis tax attorney Jin Kim at (916) 299-9913 to schedule a consultation.
-With over a decade of experience in IRS tax defense, attorney Jin Kim can help you cost-effectively settle delinquent state and federal tax obligations.
+With over a decade of experience as a tax defense attorney, Jin Kim can help you cost-effectively settle delinquent state and federal tax obligations.